Xenon gas MRI: Partial pressure of oxygen

 The longitudinal relaxation (T1) of the hyperpolarized gas is inversely proportional to the concentration of the oxygen in the lung.
 The interaction between paramagnetic oxygen significantly decreases the relaxation time, which offers insights into the partial pressure of oxygen (pO2) within regions of the lung.
 Additionally, the ventilation to perfusion ratio can be calculated from these images.
 Most research has employed 3He, but improved technology has allowed for comparable results when using 129Xe.
 However, due to the uptake of 129Xe, its relaxation is much quicker than 3He resulting in higher apparent pO2 if left unaccounted.

 Research

 129Xe gas MRI is being researched as a diagnostic test for respiratory diseases, such as COPD, asthma, and emphysema.
-Currently, spirometry pulmonary function tests are used to determine the condition of lung function.
+Spirometry pulmonary function tests are used to determine the condition of lung function.
 However, this is a fairly basic, global assessment of lung function that does not provide specific information about the lung structure and physiology.
 For structural information, X-Ray CT is most commonly used, but it exposes the patient to high doses of ionizing radiation and it provides no functional information Conventional 1H MRI is not effective in the lung airspace because of the minimal proton density.
 129Xe gas MRI provides detailed, specific information about lung structure and function that are not safely or efficiently obtainable by existing technologies.

-FDA approval

-129Xe Gas MRI has completed Phase I, II, and III clinical trials, led by Polarean, Inc. Xenon has anesthetic properties when delivered in a high dose; therefore, it is being investigated not as a device, but as a drug.
-This distinction has greatly slowed the adoption of 129Xe gas MRI in the clinic, but is important to guaranteeing safety.
-In October of 2020, Polarean submitted for approval, but the FDA rejected their NDA.
-Polarean has since resubmitted their application, with the next round of feedback slated for early 2021.
-Ultimately, much of the future utility of 129Xe Gas MRI will depend on its receiving FDA approval.